willymcallister/willymcallister.github.io/_articles/standard-electrical-units.md

 comments: true
 ---

-Electrical units can be described in a formal manner, and that's what we are going to do in this article.
+Electrical units can be described in a formal manner.
+That's what we are going to do in this article.
+Don't try to memorize all this the first time you read it.
+Come back later when you want to go a little deeper into the strict definitions of electrical units.

 ----